 Additionally, many SD-WAN vendors partner with security companies to integrate those security services with SD-WAN technology.

-SD-WAN improves application performance through a combination of WAN optimization techniques and its ability to dynamically shift traffic to links with bandwidth sufficient enough to accommodate each application's requirements.
+- Improved application performance through a combination of WAN optimization techniques and the ability to dynamically shift traffic to accommodate each application's requirements.

 SD-WAN and MPLS